Best May Dividend Paying Stocks

 Verizon is a popular holding for many dividend stock investors.
 For the steady dividend income that it provides.

 Finally, Verizon is expected to be one of the leaders in the rollout of 5G networks.
-The company spent billions of dollars for access to the 5G spectrum.
+Along with AT&T, the company spent billions of dollars on access to the 5G spectrum.

-Last, but not least, let’s move into the real estate sector.
-Realty Income is one of the most consistent dividend-paying stocks.
+Last but not least, let’s move into the real estate sector.
+Here we find Realty Income, one of the most consistent dividend-paying stocks.

 - Stock symbol: O